 - 1. Written Notice of Prohibited Affiliations.
 The Contractor shall provide to County written disclosure of any Prohibited Affiliations identified by the Contractor or its subcontractors.
 (42 C.F.R. § 438.608(c)(1).) - 2.
 Ownership or Controlling Interests.
 Pursuant to 42 C.F.R. § 455.104, Medicaid providers, other than an individual practitioner or group of practitioners; fiscal agents; and managed care entities ("Disclosing Entities") must disclose certain information related to persons who have an "ownership or control interest" in the Disclosing Entity, as defined in 42 C.F.R. § 455.101.
 (For the purposes of this section "person with an ownership or control interest" means a person or corporation that a.
 Has an ownership interest totaling five percent or more in a Disclosing Entity; b.
 Has an indirect ownership interest equal to five percent or more in a Disclosing Entity; c.
-Has a combination of direct and indirect ownership interests equal to five percent or more in a Disclosing Entity. d.
-Owns an interest of five percent or more in any mortgage, deed of trust, note, or other obligation secured by the Disclosing Entity if that interest equals at least five percent of the value of the property or assets of the Disclosing Entity.)
+Has a combination of direct and indirect ownership interests equal to five percent or more in any mortgage, deed of trust, note, or other obligation secured by the Disclosing Entity if that interest equals at least five percent of the value of the property or assets of the Disclosing Entity.)